Teradata/python-driver/README.md

 ### Installation

+The Teradata SQL Driver for Python depends on the `pycryptodome` package which is available from PyPI.

-Use pip to install the Teradata SQL Driver for Python.
+Use `pip install` to download and install the Teradata SQL Driver for Python and its dependencies automatically.

 Platform       | Command
 -------------- | ---